Sightseeing in Shanghai

 Shanghai is also well-known for its fake markets.
 Years ago there was only one but it dispatched in different locations among the city.
 Regarding the location, you can find clothes, Chinese handicraft, hi-tech products (such as DVD-player, head phones, video games)…

-Other places offer you to ask for some custom-made clothes and even suites for really cheap prices.
+Other places offer custom-made clothes and even suits for low prices.

 Yùyuán Garden (豫园)